mlaursen/react-md/packages/documentation/pages/packages/theme/README.md

 $rmd-theme-background: #303030;
 $rmd-theme-surface: $md-grey-800;

-@import "@react-md/theme/dist/theme";
+@import "@react-md/theme/dist/mixins";

 @include react-md-theme;
 ```

 ### Recommended base project files

-To make including custom styles easy, it is generally recommended to have the
+To make including custom styles easy, it might be helpful to create the
 following files in your project:

 - `src/_branding.scss` - A file that contains the color variables for your